swissglider/ioBroker.harmonize-battery-states/README.md

 - Each adapter can be registered to get an alarm (the adapter must have an sendTo method with type:battery_alarm)
   &rightarrow; ev. can be configured on admin...
+- In the Admin Device View in the extendable area add all parameter dynamicaly from object and state

 ## Changelog

+### 1.0.1 (2020-11-03)
+* (Swissglider) Changed information on the Admin Battery Device Tab

 ### 1.0.0 (2020-11-02)
 * (Swissglider) All finished first release